Bibliotheca Alexandrina: Digital Assets Repository

-The Digital Assets Repository (DAR) is a system developed at the Bibliotheca Alexandrina by the International School of Information Science (ISIS) that maintains a digital library collections as well as providing free public access to the library's digitized collections through web-based search and browsing facilities via DAR's website.
+The Digital Assets Repository (DAR) is a system developed at the Bibliotheca Alexandrina by the International School of Information Science (ISIS) that maintains digital library collections as well as providing free public access to the library's digitized collections through web-based search and browsing facilities via DAR's website.

 Management

 Per Presidential Decree No. 76 in 2001, the Bibliotheca Alexandria is managed by a Council of Patrons, a Board of Trustees, and a Director.
 The founding director was Ismail Serageldin, who served until May 2017.
 He was succeeded by manager Moustafa El Feqy.

 The Board of Trustees shall number no less than fifteen and no more than thirty, of whom five shall be ex-officio members of the Egyptian Government, namely the Minister of Higher Education and Scientific Research, the Minister of Culture, the Minister of Foreign Affairs, the Governor of Alexandria and the President of the University of Alexandria.